SharatRokkam/React-Concepts-Docs/ReactConcepts.md

 # React Router

-- React Router is a JavaScript framework that lets us handle client and server-side routing in React applications.
-- It enables the creation of single-page web or mobile apps that allow navigating without refreshing the page.
-- It also allows us to use browser history features while preserving the right application view.
-- Routing is a process in which a user is directed to different pages based on their action or request.
-- ReactJS Router is mainly used for developing Single Page Web Applications.
-- React Router is used to define multiple routes in the application.
-- When a user types a specific URL into the browser, and if this URL path matches any 'route' inside the router file, the user will be redirected to that particular route.
+- React Router is a popular routing library for React that allows you to navigate between different pages or views in a React application.
+Here's an example of how to use React Router DOM to create a simple multi-page application:

 ## React Router Installation
 `$ npm install react-router-dom --save   `

 ### Adding React Router Components:
 1. **BrowserRouter** :